marxanweb/general/documentation/docs_user.md

 The project will now be imported and the shapefile will be uploaded to Mapbox (for more information see [Understanding mapping](#understanding-mapping)).
 Once this process has finished the new Marxan Web project will be shown in the project window with the text 'Imported Project' at the bottom.
 The project can be run immediately.

 #### Duplicating a project
-Duplicating a project copies all of the project information to a new project with the same project name but with a '\_copy' suffix.
+Duplicating a project copies all of the project information to start a new project with the same project name but with a '_copy' suffix.
 The project can then be opened, edited and run.
-This provides a mechanism for iterating and improving projects until they are fit-for-purpose.
+This provides a mechanism for iterating projects, scenario planning and parameter testing.

 #### Deleting a project
 To delete a project, select a project and click on the delete button.
 Deleting a project will not delete any features or planning grids.